-The Auditor conducted interviews with two inmates who disclosed prior sexual victimization.
-Both inmates confirmed to the Auditor that they were offered the opportunity to meet with Psychology Services during the risk screening process; both inmates declined the opportunity but acknowledged knowing how to contact Psychology Services if needed in the future.
+The Auditor conducted interviews with three inmates who disclosed prior sexual victimization.
+Each inmate confirmed to the Auditor that they were offered the opportunity to meet with Psychology Services during the risk screening process; one of the three inmates accepted and met with Psychology Services within a week.
+The remaining two inmates declined the opportunity but acknowledged knowing how to contact Psychology Services if needed in the future.
 The Auditor was able to confirm the information provided by each inmate during the documentation review process.

 During the on-site visit, the Auditor requested an up-to-date facility inmate roster which provides a list of all inmates currently at the facility and is organized by housing unit.
 The facility inmate roster also provides inmate characteristics such as age, gender, race, ethnicity, and housing assignment.
 This allowed the Auditor to accurately select a random representation of inmates for the interview process.
 All inmate interviews were conducted with the guidance of the National PREA Resource Center, PREA Compliance Audit Instrument - Interview Guide for Inmates .
-The Auditor conducted twenty-four inmate interviews, fifteen of the twenty-four inmates interviewed entered the facility twelve months or longer, therefore this interview question was not posed to them.
-Of the remaining nine inmates interviewed, all nine inmates recalled the initial risk screening assessment interview as well as the second risk assessment interview occurring with a Psychology Services staff member and within two to three weeks from the initial assessment.
+The Auditor conducted twenty-two inmate interviews, seventeen of the twenty-two inmates interviewed entered the facility twelve months or longer, therefore this interview question was not posed to them.
+Of the remaining five inmates interviewed all five inmates recalled the initial risk screening assessment interview as well as the second risk assessment interview occurring with a Psychology Services staff member and within two to three weeks from the initial assessment.
 An interview with the National PREA Coordinator was conducted and the question was posed to her how the facility protects sensitive information, in particular an inmate's risk assessment.
 The National PREA Coordinator explained the policy mandates such sensitive information is limited to staff who have a need to know and will vary depending on what is recommended within the risk assessment.
 The National PREA Coordinator provided the following example: If there is an elevated risk level with recommendations on cell assignment and work assignment, then the Correctional Counselor will be notified since that individual is responsible for those assignments.
 Executive staff are made aware in all instances due to security concerns.
-Upon review of the policies, on-site file review, and upon completion of the interviews, FCI La Tuna demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policies, on-site file review, and upon completion of the interviews FCI Safford demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.

+115.42 Use of screening information

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Documents:

-115.42 Use of screening information Auditor Overall Determination: Meets Standard Auditor Discussion Documents: BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program BOP PREA Intake Objective Screening Instrument
+BOP Program Statement 5324.12, Sexually Abusive Behavior Prevention & Intervention Program

+BOP PREA Intake Objective Screening Instrument